WestDRI/wgpages/content/chapel-gpu.md

 ## Our first GPU code

-Let's run some code on this GPU:
+To benefit from GPU acceleration, you want to run a computation that can be broken into many independent identical pieces.
+An obvious example is a `for` loop in which each loop iteration does not depend on other iterations.
+Let's run such an example on the GPU:

 ```chpl
 config const n = 10;